-- (1) Cooperative Vehicular Parking.
+- Cooperative Vehicular Parking.
 When two or more categories of uses share a parking lot and are located on the same lot or adjacent lots, the following applies: - (A) General Provisions.
 Cooperative parking will be approved in accordance with the following.
-Refer to Table (37) Cooperative Parking Factors. - (i) Calculate the number of spaces required for all uses to obtain a grand total of required spaces. - (ii) Divide the total number of required spaces by the appropriate factor provided for the applicable two uses. - (iii) When there are three or more uses, the highest cooperative parking requirement is applied.
+Refer to Table (37) Cooperative Parking Factors. - (i) Calculate the number of spaces required for all uses to obtain a grand total of required spaces. - Divide the total number of required spaces by the appropriate factor provided for the applicable two uses. - (iii) When there are three or more uses, the highest parking requirement is applied.
 For example, a mixture of Retail, Hospitality & Office uses provide these potential factors: 1.2, 1.3 or 1.7.
 Since a factor of 1.2 requires the most parking, it is the applicable factor for this credit. - (B) Location of Cooperative Parking.
 Any cooperative parking must be within 660 feet from the entrance of the use to the closest parking space within the cooperative parking lot, measured along a dedicated pedestrian path. - (2) Public Parking Credit.
 For all non-residential uses, public parking spaces available 24 hours a day, including on-street parking and structured parking, may be credited towards the parking requirement at a rate of one credit for every three public parking spaces.
 Spaces must be located within 660 feet from the entrance of the use and measured along a dedicated pedestrian path. - (3) Transit Credit.
 For all uses, vehicular parking requirements may be reduced with proximity to any commuter transit station with up to 30 minute headways.
-Proximity is measured along a walking path from any point along the property line to the transit stop. - (A) Within 660 feet.
-A reduction of 15% of the required off-street parking. - (B) Within 1,320 feet.
+Proximity is measured along a walking path from any point along the property line to the transit stop. - (A) Within 330 feet.
+A reduction of 25% of the required off-street parking. - (B) Within 660 feet.
+A reduction of 15% of the required off-street parking. - (C) Within 1,320 feet.
 A reduction of 10% of the required offstreet parking. - (4) Other Parking Reductions.
 Additional reductions may be approved by Transportation Planning with the submittal of a parking study.

 Table (37) Cooperative Parking Factors.

-Use Residential Hospitality Retail and Service Office
+Use Residential Hospitality Retail & Service Office Industrial

-Residential 1 1.1 1.2 1.4
+Residential 1 1.1 1.2 1.4 1.4

-Hospitality 1.1 1 1.3 1.7
+Hospitality 1.1 1 1.3 1.7 1.7

-Retail & Service 1.2 1.3 1 1.2
+Retail & Service 1.2 1.3 1 1.2 1.2

-Office 1.4 1.7 1.2 1
+Office 1.4 1.7 1.2 1 1

+Industrial 1.4 1.7 1.2 1 1